-Ytterbium (Yb) is a rare-earth element with the atomic number 70.
-It was discovered in 1878 by the Swiss chemist Jean de Marignac.
-Named after Ytterby, a village in Sweden, ytterbium is a soft, silvery-white metal that is easy to shape and cut.
-It is part of the lanthanide series in the periodic table.
+Ytterbium (Yb) is a rare earth element with atomic number 70.
+It was initially discovered in 1878 by Swiss chemist Jean de Marignac.
+It was named after the Swedish village of Ytterby and is a soft, white, silvery metal that may be readily bent and cut.
+It belongs to the lanthanide series of the periodic table.

-Soft and Malleable: It is easy to bend and mold.
+Soft and Malleable: It is soft and can be readily bent and shaped.

 Bright Appearance: Ytterbium has a shiny surface but slowly turns golden or brown when exposed to air.